Javier Zanetti

 Javier Adelmar Zanetti (/es-419/, /it/; born 10 August 1973) is an Argentine former professional footballer.
-He spent almost his entire career at Inter Milan, having a key role in the treble-winning 2009–10 season.
-Zanetti was known for his versatility as well as his adeptness on both the left and right wing, having played mostly as a full-back or wing-back on both flanks, but also spending considerable time as a midfielder.
-He is currently the vice-president of Inter Milan.
+Spending nearly all his career at Inter Milan, Zanetti was known for his versatility and adeptness, often playing as full-back or wing-back on both flanks, and as a midfielder.
+He had a key role in the treble-winning 2009–10 season, and he is currently the vice-president of Inter Milan.

 Zanetti started his career in Argentina, first with Talleres, and then Banfield.
 From 1995 to 2014 he played for Italian club Inter Milan and was captain from 2001 until his retirement in 2014.
-Having participated in 1,115 official games, he is on the list of men's footballers with the most official appearances.
+Having participated in 1,115 official games, he is on the list of men's footballers with the most official appearances (the first Argentinean to achieve the feat, since the time matches are recorded).
 He is also the foreign player with the most appearances in Serie A (615), and holds the fourth-most appearances in the league, behind only Gianluigi Buffon, Paolo Maldini and Francesco Totti.
 He holds the record for the most appearances in the history of Inter (858), as well as the record for the most trophies won with the club, with 16; five Scudetti, four Coppa Italia, four Supercoppa Italiana, one UEFA Cup, one Champions League and the FIFA Club World Cup.
 He also has the most appearances as captain in the Champions League (82).

 With the Argentina national team, Zanetti played in 145 games, a figure that makes him the player with the joint-third most appearances in the history of La Albiceleste, having formerly held the record from 2007 to 2018.
 With Argentina he reached the final of the Copa América in 2004 and 2007, and the FIFA Confederations Cup in 1995 and 2005.

 On retiring, Inter Milan retired Zanetti's number 4 jersey and named him as its vice president.
 He has been named an ambassador for the SOS Children's Villages project in Argentina by FIFA, and in 2005 he received the Ambrogino d'Oro award from the city of Milan for his social initiatives.
 Zanetti is also a Global Ambassador for the Special Olympics.